wappointment/wappointment/readme.txt

 6. Service Setup.
 Describe the appointment and how you provide it: By Phone, By Skype or At a location.

 == Changelog ==

+= 1.5.0 - 2020-05-29 =
+* Improved wizard and onboarding
+* Creating a booking page during onboarding is now a breeze
+* Added .ics files to every emails containing appointment informations
+* Now you can send prettier appointment confirmation emails using WPmail
+* Refactored portions of code

 = 1.4.4 - 2020-05-18 =
 * Added option for data protection link in booking form